tmeckel/pulumi-tf-provider-cookiecutter/{{cookiecutter.provider}}/README-DEVELOPMENT.md

 ## Adding Mappings, Building the Provider and SDKs

 In this section we will add the mappings that allow the interoperation between the Pulumi provider and the Terraform provider.
 Terraform resources map to an identically named concept in Pulumi.
 Terraform data sources map to plain old functions in your supported programming language of choice.
 Pulumi also allows provider functions and resources to be grouped into _namespaces_ to improve the cohesion of a provider's code, thereby making it easier for developers to use.
 If your provider has a large number of resources, consider using namespaces to improve usability.

-### Autogeneration of mapping
+{% if cookiecutter.provider_mapping_strategy != "manual" %}

-The repository contains a GO generator (`provider/generator.go`) to automatically create reported missing data sources and resources from `tfgen`.
+### Autogeneration of mappings

-The generator can be executed at any time by _building_ the target `generate` from the Makefile:
+The repository utilizes the autodiscovery mechanism of Pulumi Terraform Bridge which automatically maps resources and data sources from the upstream Terraform provider to Pulumi resources and functions.

-    ```bash
+However, it is still possible to configure resources and data sources manually via the `Resources` and `DataSources` properties of the struct `tfbridge.ProviderInfo`.
+These manual configurations have a higher precedence than the configurations of the autodiscovery mechanism.

-    make generate
+### Manually add mappings
-    ```
+{% else %}

-The generator will report all added resources and/or data sources if any where detected.
-If any missing mappings where detected and resolved the `resources.go` file will be formatted using `go fmt`.
+### Add mappings

-### Manually add mapping
+{% endif %}
 The following instructions all pertain to `provider/resources.go`, in the section of the code where we construct a `tfbridge.ProviderInfo` object: